Mindy Cohn: No Shrinking Violet

 BY Brandon Voss

 She may have slipped off your radar because of her refusal to participate in VH1 reality shows like Celebrity Fit Club and The Surreal Life, but it’s a fact that Mindy Cohn, best known as Natalie Green on the ’80s boarding school-set sitcom The Facts of Life, is still making a steady living in Hollywood.
 The 44-year-old Los Angeles native now stars in Violet Tendencies as Violet, an unlucky-in-love “fruit fly” swarmed and sometimes stifled by a group of gay male friends in New York City.
-Violet Tendencies, directed by Casper Andreas and penned by Out columnist Jesse Archer (collaborators on films like Slutty Summer and A Four Letter Word), screens July 10 at Outfest 2010, which Cohn, Archer, and Andreas all plan to attend.
-Having recently headlined an Ontario production of Glorious! a play about cult opera singer Florence Foster Jenkins and her gay accompanist, Cohn gives The Advocate just the facts, ma’am, of why she’s earned the right to call herself a “fag hag.”
+Before taking the film to Outfest 2010, Cohn gives us just the facts, ma’am, on why she’s earned the right to call herself a “fag hag.”

 The Advocate: Have you been enjoying the adoration from gay fans at the LGBT film festivals so far?